List of Ant & Dec's Saturday Night Takeaway episodes: Series 19 (2023)

-The nineteenth series will air between 25th February 2023 and 8th April 2023 for its usual 7 episode run.
-It was announced that the series finale will be taking place at Universal Orlando Resort for the first time since 2018, and it is also the first finale abroad since before the COVID-19 pandemic, after cancelling going to Walt Disney World Resort in 2020.
-A 60 minute documentary entitled "Ant and Dec’s Saturday Night Takeaway: Behind the Screens" is being filmed during the series.
+The nineteenth series aired between 25 February 2023 and 8 April 2023 for its usual 7-episode run.
+It was announced that the series finale would be taking place at Universal Orlando Resort for the first time since 2018, and it is also the first finale abroad since before the COVID-19 pandemic, after cancelling going to Walt Disney World Resort in 2020.
+It is also Anthony McPartlin's first Saturday Night Takeaway trip abroad since Walt Disney World in 2017, as he had to miss out on the last trip abroad to Universal Orlando Resort in 2018 due to his rehabilitation.
+A 60 minute documentary entitled "Ant & Dec's Saturday Night Takeaway: Behind the Screens" is being filmed during the series.
 Jordan North returned to the show with a new feature named “The Takeaway Truck” alongside Fleur East who stars in “Gift On A Shift” during the “Happiest Minute” & a new game “Who You Gonna Call?” and Andi Peters promoting a competition in various locations each week, along with a brand new mini-series called "Murder at Bigwig Manor".
 Sponsorship: Rightmove.